RolnickLab/geospatial-tools/README.md

-# Geospatial Tools
+# ClimatesetExtension

-## Requirements

-This project has only been tested in a Linux (Debian based) environment and assumes some basic tools for development are already installed.
+## Tools and Makefile structure

 The project uses a Makefile to automate most operations.
 If make is available on your machine there's a good chance this will work.